realA10001986/Time-Circuits-Display/README.md

 # Time-Circuits-Display-A10001986
 Alternative firmware for ESP32-based Time-Circuits-Display

-This is a fork of the firmware for [this](https://circuitsetup.us/product/complete-time-circuits-display-kit/) wonderful piece of hardware:
+This is a fork of a previous version of the firmware for [this](https://circuitsetup.us/product/complete-time-circuits-display-kit/) wonderful piece of hardware:

 https://github.com/CircuitSetup/Time-Circuits-Display/blob/master/README.md